dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 #### Sugested OrcaSlicer changes

-Some possible changes to improve OrcaSlicer changes in increasing order of complexity are;
+Some possible changes to improve OrcaSlicer changes in order of increasing complexity and decreasing priority are;

 1. Remove the 0.05mm spacing from thick bridges.
 This makes bridge overlap vary with `bridge_flow` requiring very large `bridge_density` settings for small diameter bridges to get decent overlap.
-With that offset removed `bridge_density` will simply set the bridge spacing to `Bs=Bd/bridge_density`, which means it will directly set overlap to `Bcw=(1-1/bridge_density)/Kdl` so it will be independent of `bridge_flow`.
-A setting of `bridge_density=112.8%` would be equivalent to the optimal `Acw=1.0` overlap factor.
-This would make it possible to use thick bridges with very low `bridge_flow` settings to give small diameters and still get optimal overlap.
+With that offset removed `bridge_density` will simply set the bridge spacing to `Bs=Bd/bridge_density`, which means it will directly set the `overlap_factor` to `Bcw=(1-1/bridge_density)/Kdl` making it independent of `bridge_flow`.
+A setting of `bridge_density=112.8%` would be equivalent to the optimal `Acw=1.0` overlap factor for any `bridge_flow` setting.
+This would make it possible to use thick bridges with any `bridge_flow` setting and get optimal overlap, even for very small diameters.

 2. Increase the `bridge_density` limit to about 160%.
 When not using thick bridges with `bridge_flow=1` to get bridge diameters near the nozzle diameter, `bridge_density` settings up to 158% are required to get `Bcw=1` optimal overlap factors.
-Note with fix 1 above thick bridges will probably always be the best option so this is not required, but would still be nice-to-have and simple to implement.
+Note with fix 1 above thick bridges will probably always be the best option so this is not required, but would still be nice-to-have and simple to implement, at least until fix 4 below is implemented.

+3. Change the UI settings to allow directly setting the bridge width.
+Perhaps replace the `bridge_flow` setting with a `bridge_width` setting similar to the `line_width` settings that can be a percentage of nozzle width or a number distance in mm.
+For thick bridges this would be the `bridge_diameter` for the circular model, and for legacy bridges it would be the `line_width` for the normal line model.
+This would remove the confusing and arbitrary coupling of legacy bridges and the internal solid infill line settings.

-3. Adjust the flow of the anchor part of bridge-lines to prevent over-extrusion.
-The anchor lines should have a flow of `Af=Lh*Bs`, which is much less than the typical flow for bridge lines.
-This would allow bridge line settings to be set to the optimum values for bridging without having to worry about over-extrusion of the anchor lines.
+4. Adjust the flow of the anchor part of bridge-lines to prevent over-extrusion.
+The anchor lines should have a flow of `Af=Lh*Bs`, which is much less than the typical flow of `Bf=pi/4*Bd^2` for bridge lines.
+Perhaps remove the `thick_bridges` option and always use the circular model for the bridge parts and the legacy line model for anchor parts, changing the reasonable limit for `bridge_density` back to about 120%.
+Note that `bridge_density` should adjust the spacing without affecting the flow for the bridge parts so that it controls bridge overlap, but it should also adjust the flow for the anchor parts so they are not over-extruded when there is overlap or under-extruded when there is gaps.
+This would allow bridge line settings to be set to optimum values for bridging without having to worry about over-extrusion of the anchor lines.

-4. Adjust which layer bridges are on to take into account the bridge thickness.
+5. Adjust which layer bridges are on to take into account the bridge thickness.
 Optimal bridge diameters can be around 2x the layer height, which means they hang a full layer lower than the bottom of the layer they are printed on.
+Ideally the slicer should take into account the `perimeter_offset` (`Bp`) using a `perimeter_factor` (`Bcp`), but assuming a hard-coded `perimeter_factor=0` like there currently is for lines would be fine until fix 9 below is implemented.
+Note it already sets the bridge's `layer_height` to the bridge diameter (`Bd`) for thick lines, and using this to define the lower perimeter would be equivalent to `perimeter_factor=0` (`Bcp=Bch=0`).
+It should put the bridge lines on the layer where their perimeter most closely matches the model's perimeter.
-Ideally the slicer should take into account bridge lines have a different layer-height and include them on the layer where their lower-perimeter most closely matches the model's perimeter.
-This would allow bridge settings for optimum bridge quality without worrying about trying to set bridge thickness close to the layer hight for dimensional accuracy.
+   This would allow bridge settings for optimum bridge quality without worrying about trying to set bridge thickness close to the `layer_height` for dimensional accuracy.

-5. Add Ui settings to allow setting `Bd` `bridge_diameter` or `Bs` `bridge_spacing` and `Bcw` overlap-factor directly.
-It would also be nice to be able to optionally set normal line thickness using `Ls` `line_spacing` instead of `Lw` `line_width`.
+6. It would be nice to be able to optionally set line and bridge sizes using spacing instead of width, since this better reflects the actual geometry and makes the `line_spacing` and thus overall wall thickness independent of `layer_height`.

+7. It would be nice to add another preview view mode that shows `line_spacing` similar to the one that shows `line_width`.

+8. It would be nice to be able to set the `overlap_factor` for both lines and bridges, instead of it being effectively hard-coded to `overlap_factor=1`.
+   This would give fine-grained control over the amount of overlap for controlling adjacent line bonding and bridge support.
+Currently the overlap can be controlled by adjusting the `flow_ratio` for lines and `bridge_density` for bridges, but it is hard to map these into values that correlate with line overlap, the range of reasonable values is tiny, and they vary with `line_width` and `layer_height`.
+The `flow_ratios` settings are better for compensating for systematic under/over extrusion or filament expansion/contraction after the desired `overlap_factor` is applied.

+9. It would be nice to be able to set the `perimeter_factor` for both lines and bridges instead of it being effectively hard-coded to `perimeter_factor=0`.
+This would give fine-grained control over how the perimeter is defined in terms of the edge-bulge overlap, with `perimeter_factor=0` being outer-most-edge-of-bulge (important for clearance fits), and `perimeter_factor=1` being average-edge-of-bulge (important for interference fits or enclosed volume).
+For lines, this can be controlled by adjusting the "X-Y hole compensation" and "X-Y contour compensation" settings, but it is hard to map these into values that correlate with perimeter overlap, the range of reasonable values is tiny, and they vary with `line_width` and `layer_height`.
+These settings are better for compensation for systematic dimension offets before `perimeter_factor` is applied.
+For bridges, without fix 5 above the bridge bottom perimeters are not taken into account at all and can even be on the wrong layer, but you can control it by carefully setting the bridge diameter based on the `layer_height`, but this is not easy and forces the use of bridge diameters that might not be optimal for bridging.

 ## Other Factors